-January 26, 2021
+January 13, 2022

 Instructions: You may work in a group of 2 persons but hand in only one report for the group (with both names and relevant information).
-If you are alone and want to work with someone send an email to David before Tuesday 26.01.21.
-Submit a concise report (max 10 pages) by February 15 on canvas (submitted report with zero points may be resubmitted one time).
+If you are alone and want to work with someone send an email to David before 26.01.22.
+Submit a concise report (not handwritten, max 10 pages) by February 14 to Malin (submitted report with zero points may be resubmitted one time).
 Each task below gives one point.
 To pass the assignment, one needs at least two points.
-The possibly obtained extra point(s) (at most two points) will be counted as bonus point(s) for the written examination.
+Additional completed task(s) will give at most one extra point for the written examination.